 Two additional and very important quantities, also from an observational point of view, are the linearly extrapolated overdensity $\delta_{\rm c}$ and the virial overdensity $\Delta_{\rm vir}$.
-The linear overdensity $\delta_{\rm c}$ is, together with the linear growth factor, the main ingredient of the halo mass function which, as the name says, represents the linear evolution of matter density perturbations, whose initial conditions are found to have the nonlinear matter density evolution to diverge at collapse time.
+Linear overdensity $\delta_{\rm c}$ is, together with the linear growth factor, the main ingredient of the halo mass function which, as the name says, represents the linear evolution of matter density perturbations, whose initial conditions are found to have the nonlinear matter density evolution to diverge at collapse time.
 The linear overdensity thus represents the solution of a linear differential equation but with initial conditions derived from its nonlinear counterpart.
 Its time evolution as a function of the collapse redshift $z$ for the $\Lambda$CDM model is presented in Fig.~\ref{fig:deltaC_LCDM}.
-We show the results for the dark energy models in Section~\ref{sect:DE} in Figs.~\ref{fig:deltaC_wCDM_0} (dynamical friction) and \ref{fig:deltaC_wCDM_1} (dissipative pressure friction), to which we refer for the discussion of our findings.
+We show the results for the dark energy models in \ref{sect:DE} in Fig.~\ref{fig:deltaC_wCDM_DE1}, to which we refer for a discussion of our findings.

-Even though the overdensity $\delta_{\rm c}$ is a linear quantity, the differential equation is evolved starting from nonlinear initial conditions and this explains why differences are enhanced with respect to the growth factor but are reduced with respect to the nonlinear overdensity $\zeta$.
+Although the overdensity $\delta_{\rm c}$ is a linear quantity, the differences between the models are larger than with respect to the growth factor, despite the fact that we solve the same differential equation.
+This happens because for the growth factor the initial conditions are the same for all the models, while for $\delta_{\rm c}$ they are model dependent and are obtained by first solving a nonlinear differential equation.
 Focusing again on the $\Lambda$CDM model, for the dynamical friction case, we see that, as expected, differences are enhanced when the free parameter $\eta_0$ increases, so that for $\eta_0 = 0.01$ the linear overdensity is about 0.2\% lower than when $\eta_0=0$, regardless of the collapse redshift considered.
-The highest difference is at $z=0$ and at the higher redshift all the models recover the corresponding value for the EdS model.
-When friction becomes stronger, $\delta_{\rm c}$ is lower, even though the initial conditions are enhanced.
-This is because to collapse at the same time of a model without friction, perturbations require a lower threshold for the collapse to compensate the presence of friction.
+The highest difference is at $z=0$ and at a higher redshift all models recover the corresponding value for the EdS model.
+When friction becomes stronger, $\delta_{\rm c}$ is lower, even though the initial overdensity is larger.
+This is because to collapse at the same time as a model without friction, perturbations require a lower threshold for the collapse to compensate the presence of friction.